 Last Updated: December 7th, 2022: If you’re a true Texan, you know that spiders in Texas can be a real threat!
 Active year-round, spiders make their way into homes just like yours every month of the year.
 With a number of poisonous species common to the Houston area, it’s important to be aware of the dangerous ones to keep an eye out for.
 As the experts in all things pest control, we’ll discuss the most common venomous spiders you’re likely to find in Texas and why they’re dangerous.
 Below you'll find the most common venomous spiders in Texas, as well as how to identify them to help keep your family safe!

 Common Poisonous Spiders In Texas

 When it comes to spiders, there tends to be a lot of confusion.
-While many bites can be as mild as a bee sting, a bite from one of the numerous poisonous spiders common to the Texas area can be extremely dangerous.
+While many bites can be as mild as a bee sting, a bite from one of the numerous venomous spiders common to the Texas area can be extremely dangerous.

 The Brown Recluse

 Common to many southern and Midwestern states, the brown recluse spiders thrive in the Texas climate.
 While it tends to keep to itself and avoid human contact, it will attack if it feels provoked.
 What’s worse, if bitten by a brown recluse spider, you’ll start to suffer from severe nausea, chills, fever, and pain within 24 hours.
 The brown recluse likes to hide in dark areas inside homes, under houses, in debris piles, and within cellars.
 It can be distinguished by its six eyes that sit in three pairs in a violin pattern along its back.
 The brown recluse is often considered the most dangerous spider in Texas!

 The Black Widow